 It’s really easy if you know how – but it’s also important to know a few basic things before you get started.
 That helps avoid undercooking or overcooking (and wasting) shrimp meals.
 Here are a few quick facts to get you started:

-The great thing about using an air fryer for shrimp that it’s both more time & energy-efficient than using a standard oven.
+The great thing about using an air fryer for shrimp is that it’s both more time & energy-efficient than using a standard oven.
 Also, unlike a microwave oven, it will crisp the outside for the crunchiness you can only get otherwise with greasy fried foods.

 Note that while most packages call for cooking breaded shrimp at 450°F, that’s not necessary with an air fryer, since the heat is more intense and cooking is more efficient for its size.